JBerben/devops-task/README.md

 # devops-task

+- Choose ONE of the folders to submit a task under
-Fork this repository of and make it public so that we can review
+- Fork this repository and Provide a link to the fork